pegasus-isi/pegasus/doc/sphinx/user-guide/data-transfers.rst

 **Setup**

--  compute and staging site are the different
+-  Compute and staging site are the different.

--  head node and worker nodes of compute site don't share a filesystem
+-  Head node and worker nodes of compute site don't share a filesystem.

 -  Input Data is staged from remote sites.